indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/03-user-stories-research.md

 begin a study streak.**

 - **Potential On-Chain Requirements:**
-  - An `initialize` function that accepts SOL from the user.
+  - An `initialize_vault` function that accepts SOL from the user.
   - Creates a vault PDA seeded with the user's key and deck ID.
   - The PDA must store: `user_pubkey`, `initial_deposit_amount`,
     `start_timestamp`, `streak_target`, `last_check_in_timestamp` (initialized